Table of contents

 It may happen that you hike for several days in a row without coming across another human being.
-The British military also utilizes this solitude area for its special forces (SAS) training.
+The British military also utilizes this secluded area for its special forces (SAS) training.

-The small town Brecon situated at the northern edge of the national park is a good starting point for hiking and cycling tours through the Brecon Beacons.
+The town Brecon, lying at the northern edge of the national park is a good starting point for hiking and cycling tours through the Brecon Beacons.

 I hope you enjoyed this article about Wales and Welsh culture.

-One interesting thing I didn’t mention so far: like in the other parts of Great Britain you have of course left-hand traffic in Wales.
+One interesting thing I haven’t mentioned so far: like in the other parts of Great Britain you have of course left-hand traffic in Wales.

-This demands an extra amount of attention in the road traffic, especially if one drives nice little French cars.
+This demands an extra amount of attention in the road traffic in case one is not accustomed to it.
+Especially if one drives a nice but unfamiliar French rental car.

-So I am glad about the fact that nothing terrible had happened during my adventures in Wales – neither in the mountains nor during my car rides.
+So I am glad about the fact that no mishaps had happened to me during my adventures in Wales.
+Neither on my hiking tours in solitary mountain ranges nor during my car rides.

 Featured image: Aberaeron, Cardigan Bay